landlab/landlab/landlab/components/species_evolution/README.md

 A static version of the same tutorial can be viewed [here](https://nbviewer.jupyter.org/github/landlab/landlab/blob/master/notebooks/tutorials/species_evolution/Introduction_to_SpeciesEvolver.ipynb).

-## Issues
+All Landlab tutorials can be launched from [this directory](https://mybinder.org/v2/gh/landlab/landlab/release?filepath=welcome.ipynb) using binder.

+## Get or give help

-[Open an Issue here](https://github.com/landlab/landlab/issues) where we can respond to your questions, comments, issues, or any identified bugs related to Landlab including SpeciesEvolver.
+[Open an Issue here](https://github.com/landlab/landlab/issues) where we can respond to your questions, comments, issues, suggestions, or any identified bugs related to Landlab including SpeciesEvolver.